Early results from GLASS-JWST XV: properties of the faintest red sources in the NIRCAM deep fields: Conclusions

 \section{Conclusions}

 We make a first exploration of the deep sky considering the faintest very red sources that emerge at wavelengths $>2$\micron\ in JWST NIRCAM bands.
 Such sources would not have been seen by previous surveys.
 We utilise a novel general search method that does not depend on any particular choice of SED class to search for.
-We find 48 sources ($\sim 5$ arcmin$^{-2}$) that are detected in one or more bands beyond $2\micron$ but are absent or only marginally detected in bluer bands.
+We find 56 such faint sources ($\sim 4$ arcmin$^{-2}$) that are detected in one or more bands beyond $2\micron$ but are absent or only marginally detected in bluer bands.
+We are able to make assessments of the nature of 37 of them.
 Our primary conclusions are:

 \begin{enumerate} \item Our novel selection method picks out a diversity of different classes of interesting sources.